Bio: Who I Am

 I believe we all find different ways to support this world to heal and no one way is intrinsically superior or inferior to another.
 I believe in the power of the psyche to heal, if, like a plant, we give it the conditions it needs, like water and light.
 I believe human consciousness (the psyche) is much greater than we realize in our everyday life.
 I am committed to supporting the healing journey of my clients and I hope the ripple effect may fan out into the world.

 I live on Saltspring Island with my partner, who is a naturalist.
-I am also a poet and passionate about nature and very grateful to live in this thriving and active community of Saltspring Island.
+I am also a poet and passionate about nature and grateful to live in this thriving and active community of Saltspring Island.